We just reached 30,000 articles on this wiki! 🥳

 • June 1994 - Hurd receives a contract from Apogee to continue working full-time on the platformer game.

-• 1995 - During the development of Duke Nukem 3D, George Broussard, Forever's future lead project manager watches Batman Forever and decides that a sequel to Duke 3D should use "forever" as a subtitle.
+• 1995 - During the development of Duke Nukem 3D, George Broussard, the future lead project manager of Forever watches Batman Forever and decides that a sequel to Duke Nukem 3D should use "forever" as a subtitle.

 1996

-• Duke Nukem 3D's shareware version releases on January 29th, with the full game coming out on April 19.
-During or just after either of these dates 3D Realms asks Darrin and his team to change their platformer into Duke Nukem 4 to leverage hype.
+• Duke Nukem 3D's shareware version releases on January 29th, with the full game coming out on April 19th.
+During or just after either of these dates 3D Realms asks Darrin and his team to change their platformer into a fourth Duke Nukem title to leverage hype.

 • C. early/mid 1996 - Duke Nukem Forever (stylized as Duke Nukem 4 Eva) enters development as a 2D platformer going back to Duke’s original roots.